 The same is true of kayaking.

 Are buoyancy aids suitable for young children?

-If you are family canoeing on calm (not too cold) waters, then the adults would be wearing buoyancy aids and any young children wear life jackets.
+If you are family canoeing on calm (not too cold) waters, the adults would wear buoyancy aids, and any young children wear life jackets.

 If you capsize, the adults can rescue the children and get them back into the canoe.

-For our setup, our youngest have always worn a life jacket, and transition to buoyancy aids when they are older and have become good swimmers.
+For our setup, our youngest children have always worn a life jacket when small and transitioned to buoyancy aids when they are older and have become good swimmers.

 When not to wear a buoyancy aid

 You always need to take conditions into account.